Malware: History

 Older email software would automatically open HTML email containing potentially malicious JavaScript code.
 Users may also execute disguised malicious email attachments.
 The 2018 Data Breach Investigations Report by Verizon, cited by CSO Online, states that emails are the primary method of malware delivery, accounting for 96% of malware delivery around the world.

 The first worms, network-borne infectious programs, originated not on personal computers, but on multitasking Unix systems.
-The first well-known worm was the Internet Worm of 1988, which infected SunOS and VAX BSD systems.
+The first well-known worm was the Morris worm of 1988, which infected SunOS and VAX BSD systems.
 Unlike a virus, this worm did not insert itself into other programs.
 Instead, it exploited security holes (vulnerabilities) in network server programs and started itself running as a separate process.
 This same behavior is used by today's worms as well.

 With the rise of the Microsoft Windows platform in the 1990s, and the flexible macros of its applications, it became possible to write infectious code in the macro language of Microsoft Word and similar programs.
 These macro viruses infect documents and templates rather than applications (executables), but rely on the fact that macros in a Word document are a form of executable code.

 Many early infectious programs, including the Morris Worm, the first internet worm, were written as experiments or pranks.
 Today, malware is used by both black hat hackers and governments to steal personal, financial, or business information.
 Today, any device that plugs into a USB port – even lights, fans, speakers, toys, or peripherals such as a digital microscope – can be used to spread malware.
 Devices can be infected during manufacturing or supply if quality control is inadequate.